 Our three-year fellowship program at Oishei Children's Hospital is designed to promote expertise in the diagnosis, management of acute, severe and life-threatening injuries and diseases in infants, children and young adults.

 Fellows in our Pediatric Critical Care Medicine Program spend three years acquiring and enhancing the skills necessary to care for complex, critically ill children of all ages and sizes.

 Through formal lectures, multidisciplinary conferences, bedside teaching, and simulation exercises, our faculty is committed to providing a learning infrastructure whereby fellows can become excellent clinicians, diligent researchers, and future leaders in the field of critical care medicine.

-We foresee the graduates of our program becoming the next generation of leaders and innovators in the field of pediatric critical care medicine and champions of clinical, research and educational excellence.
+We train our graduates to become the next generation of leaders and innovators in the field of pediatric critical care medicine, dedicated to advocacy, education and clinical excellence.

 1001 Main Street